Sun Island, Bolivia

 Even now, over a year later, our heads are still full of images, memories and the people we met along the most wonderful odyssey of our lives - so far.

-The planning for our South American trip started with a meeting with Phil Chanel at New Mill in Witney.
+The planning for our South American trip started with a meeting with country specialist Phil, at New Mill in Witney.
 His personal knowledge of the areas we wanted to visit and his expertise in putting a personalised itinerary together was absolutely key in what turned out to be an extremely full but rewarding trip.

 We wanted to include a number of places of interest – Machu Picchu and the Sacred Valley of the Incas in Peru, plus a longed-for sight of the mighty Andean condors if possible.
 We also wanted to visit Lake Titicaca in Bolivia, and to round off our trip, we wanted to sail around the Galapagos Islands for a few days, to observe at first hand the amazing wild life we normally only view on TV.